ultrapacer/core/src/docs/waypoint.md

   - *Junction* - feature along the Course (without delay) often used to change Terrain Factors
   - *Other* - miscellaneous feature along the Course (without delay)
-- **Priority** as follows:
+- **Visibility** as follows:
-  - *Major* - 1st-level breakpoint in Segments table; always shown on map/chart
+  - *Primary* - 1st-level breakpoint in Segments table; always shown on map and chart
-  - *Minor* - 2nd-level breakpoint in Segments table; shown on map/chart when
+  - *Secondary* - 2nd-level breakpoint in Segments table; shown on map/chart
-    expanded
+    when expanded
   - *Hidden* - never shown; used for modifying Terrain Factors between Major or Minor Waypoints
-- **Terrain Factor** is a multiplier (increase only) addressing the type of surface/trail.
-The Terrain Factor for the Waypoint applies for the segment beginning at that Waypoint and going until a different Terrain Factor is set later.
-If left   blank, the Terrain Factor is unchanged from the previous Waypoint.
-Typical value ranges by terrain type are:
+- **Terrain** The Terrain for the Waypoint applies for the segment beginning at that Waypoint and going until a different Terrain is set later.
+If left  blank, the Terrain is unchanged from the previous Waypoint.
+Each Terrain Type has a default Terrain Factor, which is is a multiplier (increase only) addressing the type of surface/trail.
+If unspecified, Terrain will be inherited from the previous Waypoint.
+  Typical value ranges by Terrain Type are:
   - Paved surface: 0%
   - Smooth fire road: 2-4%
   - Smooth singletrack: 5-10%